erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 20, 2022
+- We've paid a more thorough investigation into the implementation of Gini score.
+The formular proposed by the paper and the alternative formula on Wikipedia seems to produce the same results on our test data.

 ### May 19, 2022
 - Today, we're checking our `gini` function.
 The `test_gini` script computes the gini scores (implemented in `sparse_detector.utils.metrics.gini`) for a dense and a sparse tensor.
 It has shown that the sparse tensor has higher gini scores, which is the expected behavior.
 - We recomputed the Gini scores for three models: